Chalk Paint on Metal: (Can You Do it, How To & Benefits)

 • Foam Roller or paint sprayer.

-1. Clean The Metal
+1. Clean the Metal Surface

 The first thing you need to do is to wipe down the metal.